cjp2600/stepwise/docs/CAPTURE_AND_VALIDATION_GUIDE.md

     alias: "get-user"

 steps:
-  # Используем компонент - он захватит переменные
+  # Use component - it will capture variables
   - name: "Get User via Component"
     use: 'get-user'
     variables:
       user_id: "5"

-  # Переменные из компонента доступны в следующих шагах
+  # Variables from component are available in next steps
   - name: "Verify Captured Data"
     request:
       method: "GET"